-The University Commission for Development offers 150 CIUF-CUD scholarships for participation into the masters and 67 scholarships for participation into the training programmes in Belgium.
-Candidates must have a good knowledge of written and spoken French, for programmes organised in another language, good knowledge, in writing and speaking, of this language, is required.
+Applications are invited for up to 130 CUD scholarships for participation into the masters and 67 scholarships for participation into the training programmes in Belgium.
+Candidates must have a good knowledge of written and spoken French; for programmes organised in another language, good knowledge, in writing and speaking, of this language, is required.
 Moreover, the candidate will be asked to commit himself to study French in order to be able to participate in daily life in Belgium.
 Application deadline is 11 February 2015 at the latest.

 Course Level: Scholarships are available for pursuing masters and training programmes in Belgium.